 I went to Borovoe by tour.
-I definitely recommend taking a trip out there with Qazway as Sergey knows the area like the back of his hand.
+I definitely recommend taking a trip out there with a tour if you’re not comfortable going at it alone.
 Had I gone out to Borovoe with public transportation I would have had to catch multiple rides within the park and I wouldn’t have even made it over to Chebache, which ended up being a highlight for me.
-You can inquire about a day trip to Borovoe with Qazway here.
+You can inquire about a day trip to Borovoe here.

 Best Time to Go to Borovoe

 The best time to go to Borovoe is whenever you want to go to Borovoe.
 While most people will sternly say it is summer, I have seen photos of Borovoe in winter and buried in snow and I reckon it may be at its most beautiful then.
 I went in autumn and the colors were remarkable, but I did have a lot of issues with mosquitoes around Chebache.
 I imagine this problem is heightened during the summer months as it was rather chilly when I was there.

 Another benefit to heading to Borovoe during autumn was the fact that sea buckthorn was in full bloom around the lakes and my appetite and excitement were piqued as a result.
 Sea buckthorn is one of my favorite things about Central Asia, actually.

 The summers in Borovoe are milder than in the city and the winters are snowy and cold.
 Be sure to check the temperatures beforehand and bring the appropriate clothing as there is not much inside of the park that will allow you purchases if you have forgotten something.